PayneLab/cptac/devdocs/02_add_new_dataset.md

 1. Write a dataset loader, stored in the cptac/cptac/ directory, and having the dataset name, all lowercase, as the filename, with .py as the extension.
-For example, the loader for the endometrial dataset is called "endometrial.py"; for the CCRCC dataset, it's called "ccrcc.py".
+For example, the loader for the endometrial dataset is called `endometrial.py`; for the CCRCC dataset, it's called `ccrcc.py`.
     1. See child_dataset_template.py for more info.
-2. At the top of cptac/__init__.py, add a line to import the dataset class from its file, using the lowercase file name and the UpperCamelCase dataset name (e.g. "from .ccrcc import Ccrcc")
+2. At the top of `cptac/__init__.py`, add a line to import the dataset class from its file, using the lowercase file name and the UpperCamelCase dataset name (e.g. `from .ccrcc import Ccrcc`)
 3. Add the dataset and its associated info to cptac.list_datasets()
 4. Make sure all dfs in self._valid_metatdata_dfs and self._valid_omics_dfs in dataset.py are valid as metadata or omics dfs, respectively, for the utilities functions.
 If not, override those lists for the dataset class.
-5. If the dataset is password protected, add it to the password_protected_datasets list in the download function in the cptac/file_download.py file.
+5. If the dataset is password protected, add it to the password_protected_datasets list in the download function in the `cptac/file_download.py` file.
 6. At the point marked in the child dataset template, write code to format the dataframes according to the specifications below.

 **General dataframe formatting requirements**